-This technique comes from the Buddhist tradition and was introduced to me by my teacher Sahajananda, founder of Hridaya Yoga.
-This is a good technique to use for 15-20 minutes before a meditation session, especially if you are having trouble calming the mind.
+This technique to calm the mind comes from the Buddhist tradition and was introduced to me by my teacher Sahajananda, founder of Hridaya Yoga.
+Capturing the uncaught mind is a good technique to use for 15-20 minutes before a meditation session, especially if you are having trouble calming the mind.
 I find it very useful on days when my mind is incredibly active and resisting meditation.

 - Relax your entire being and slow your breath